MGREMY/wiki_front/README.md

 ## Renaming the Project

-To rename the project from "my-app" to your desired names, run the provided script with one arguments: the kebab-case replacement for "my-app".
+To rename the project from "wiki" to your desired names, run the provided script with one arguments: the kebab-case replacement for "wiki".
 For example:

 ```bash
 ./rename_script.sh my-wiki